 The generic name is derived from the Greek words siphon meaning tube or pipe and codon meaning crier's bell, referring to the corolla shape.
 The specific name debilis is a Latin word meaning frail or weak, referring to the delicate appearance of the plant.

-This small genus of the Campanulaceae family has another species growing in the Caledon area, viz.
-S. spartioides that has wiry stems and blue or purple flowers (Bean and Johns, 2005; Burman and Bean, 1985; Andrew, 2012).
+This small genus of the Campanulaceae family has another species also growing in the Caledon area, viz.
+S. spartioides.
+It has wiry stems and blue or purple flowers (Bean and Johns, 2005; Burman and Bean, 1985; Andrew, 2012; http://redlist.sanbi.org).